megalisp/bandbit/README.md

 ---

+> **STATUS:**
+Currently I'm working on a pre-release version of [Cordian](https://github.com/megalisp/cordian) that this bot will be ported to.
+Which will act as a middleware bot-api kind of thing between bandbit and racket-cord which is super low-level (basically, mostly http endpoints).
+---

+---

+---

 > 🤖 + 🦝 = <img src="_res/emoji.png" width=16>

 [Bandbit](https://megalisp.github.io/bandbit) is the personal Discord bot for [Megalisp](https://github.com/megalisp) and their community [The Megaplex]() and related communities / projects.